ncatlab/nlab-content/pages/4/1/6/4/4614/content.md

 * L. Gaunce Lewis Jr., _When is the natural map $X\to \Omega \Sigma X$ a cofibration?_ , Trans.
 Amer.
 Math.
 Soc. **273** (1982) no. 1, 147--155 ([JSTOR](http://www.jstor.org/pss/1999197))
 {#Lewis}

-A generalization of the statement that good implies proper is in
+A generalization of the statement that good implies proper to other [[topological concrete categories]] is in

 * [[David Roberts]], [[Danny Stevenson]], unpublished notes {#RobertsStevenson}